drguthals/talkswithdrg/2020/msa/intro-to-github/README.md

 ## Say You Were There!

 Did you attend the talk?
-Add your name to our Ignite 2020 Shareboard!
+Add your name to our MSA 2020 Shareboard!
 To do that:
 1. Fork [this repo](https://github.com/sguthals/talkswithdrg)
 2. Create a md file in the the [notes folder](https://github.com/sguthals/talkswithdrg/tree/main/2020/msa/intro-to-github/notes) following the [sample.md](https://github.com/sguthals/talkswithdrg/blob/main/2020/msa/intro-to-github/notes/sample.md) format
 3. Create a pull request